QatarOfficial Name: State of Qatar

 Qatar does not recognize dual nationality.
 If you hold Qatari citizenship, Qatari law requires that you enter and exit on your Qatari passport.
 Qatari authorities may confiscate your U.S. passport if you hold Qatari/U.S. dual nationality.
 Should this happen, contact the U.S. Embassy.
 The seizure does not constitute loss of U.S. citizenship.

-Military personnel: Military personnel should contact the Department of Defense before traveling, since different entry/exit requirements may apply.
+Military Personnel: Military personnel should consult the Department of Defense Foreign Clearance Guide before traveling, since different entry/exit requirements may apply.
 For further information, call the Host Nation Coordination Cell of the 379th Air Expeditionary Wing at 011-974-5551-0815.

 Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Qatar.
 Medical exams are required for all long-term visitors and residents.
 If you have HIV/AIDS, you may be deported.
 Verify this information with the Embassy of Qatar before traveling.